 Alsea Pups Preschool

 Alsea Pups Preschool is a certified childcare center for children ages 3-5 who are completely potty-trained.
 The Alsea Pups Preschool Director and Lead Teacher is Mirium Ulm.
-2018-19 School year begins on August 27 at 8:00am.
+The 2019-20 School year begins on September 3 at 8:00am.
 You must enroll before the first day of school, so please check with Ms. Mirium at the Alsea Pups Preschool, the Alsea School office or the SRF office to get an application packet.
 Your child’s immunizations must be current before attending the first day of school.